GLYCAM-Web/gems/gemsModules/systemoperations/instance_config/docs/about_instance_config.md

 # About

-the instance_config.json is currently used to configure the hosts that GEMs can connect to with SLURM.
+The Instance Configuration is used to configure the hosts that GEMs can connect to over gRPC with SLURM.

+A GEMS instance can discern whether it can serve a request based on the contexts and hosts in the instance_config.json file.
+If it is not the correct context, the request can be forwarded over gRPC to the appropriate GEMS host configured in this instance's configuration file.

+## Generating an instance_config.json file

+See [setup_instance.md](setup_instance.md) for more information on setting up your instance_config.json file.

+### DevEnv

+GRPC/bin/initialize.sh initializes the GEMS instance configuration.
+This script is run when the DevEnv is started.
+It can be run manually from the GRPC folder.

+### Manually

+The Development environment configures a number

+Also see [using_remote_hosts.md](using_remote_hosts.md) for more information on synchronizing remote host configurations.

-## code usage
+## coder details

-Please see `gemsModules/systemoperations/instance_config` for a Python InstanceConfig class which provides helpers for reading the instance_config.json file.
+Please see `$GEMSHOME/gemsModules/systemoperations/instance_config` for the InstanceConfig Python class which provides helpers for reading and updating the instance_config.json file.

-Curently, the only request routed using this feature is "RunMD" which is used to batch MD simulations through SLURM to amber MD nodes.
+Curently, the only Services which use this feature are:
+- "RunMD" GEMS requests, which are executed under MDaaS-RunMD contexts.
+- "Glycomimetics" GEMS requests, which are executed under Glycomimetics contexts.

+Both of these services utilize SLURM to batch Amber MD jobs.
+As an external GEMS request is generally received by the grpc-delegator, the instance_config.json file is used to determine which host the request should be forwarded over gRPC to.
+In the DevEnv, the configuration is trivial, as each request is forwarded to gw-slurm-head.
+In the Swarm, the configuration is more complex, as the requests may be forwarded to the swarm's gw-slurm-head, or other SLURM-capable "cluster hosts" such as thoreau or harper.

 # instance_config.json.example

 > grpc-default is ignored as a SLURM host, it's just auxilary. routes and subhosts are currently documentation only.

-The below is for reference only, please use the provided `instance_config.json.example` in the $GEMSHOME root.
-The `instance_config.json.wip` file is a blueprint/work in progress.
+The below is for reference only.
+The actual instance_config.json file is located in your $GEMSHOME directory.
+A working example exists in this documentation directory.

+Please see [setup_instance.md](setup_instance.md) for more information on setting up your instance_config.json file.

 ```json
 {